maxpatiiuk/vite-watcher-hangs/README.md

 4. See that the Node.js process does not exit after the server is closed

-   - Comment out line 27 and see that the server exists correctly as this way the watcher is set before the server is closed.
+   - Comment out line 27 in `vite.config.ts` and see that the server exists correctly as this way the watcher is set before the server is closed.

 ## Explanation of the issue